FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 ## Social Dynamics of Debian

-* The key points to remember in considering Debianos social dynamics as applied to becoming a package maintainer are these:
+* The key points to remember in considering DebianOS social dynamics as applied to becoming a package maintainer are these:

     - Debian is a volunteer-powered project, and self-motivation and friendly cooperation are crucial.
     - Debianos development is consistently evolving, and maintainers must adapt along with it.
 This adaptation must be self-driven; you cannot rely on others to bring you along.

 ## Programs Needed for Development

-Though many if not all packages necessary for development should come installed with the base Debian installation, it's good to check they are present with *aptitude show package* or *dpkg -s package*.
-The most important package to make sure is installed is *build-essential*.
-It should pull in other packages that are necessary for the build environment if theyore not already installed.
+Though many, if not all, packages necessary for development should come installed with the base Debian installation.
+It's good to check that they are present with *aptitude show package* or *dpkg -s package*.
+The most important package to be sure to have installed is *build-essential*.
+It should pull in other packages that are necessary for the build environment if they're not already installed.

 Other packages are some measure of helpful and/or necessary for building particular packages down the road.
 Some are particular compilers for specific languages (i.e. *gfortran* or *gpc*) or packages for scripting languages themselves (i.e. *perl* and *python*).
 Others make parts of the process easier (such as the *debhelper/dh-make* packages or the *fakeroot* tool) or allow checking for errors after the build (*lintian*).
 The full range of additional build packages listed should be installed and understood before proceeding.

 ## Documentation needed for development

-This section of chapter 1 includes the debian-policy which is the explanations of the structures and contents of the Debian archive and several OS design issues.
+This section of chapter 1 includes the debian-policy, which have the explinations of the structures and contents of the Debian archive and several OS design issues.
 It also includes requirements that each package must satisfy to be included in the distribution.

 Important documentations that needed to be read for the development are auto tutorial and gnu-standards.
 If any errors or bugs occur, the maint-guide package can be used to report using report bug.